Christopher-Hayes/hayes.software/src/blog/archive/nvm.md

 devto:
 tags:
   - node
+archived:
+  title: Archived due to substantial ai writing.
+  desc:
+    As part of an effort to raise the quality of my blog, I'm distancing myself from posts that were partially written by AI.
+Besides devaluing the rest of the site, I want my site to show my best work and these posts read like a 300-word essay.

+    I do use NVM, but I won't be rewriting this article as I'm no longer interested in writing tutorial-type articles.
+  date: 2026-04-28
 ---

 `nvm` stands for Node Version Manager and is a tool used to switch between different versions of Node.js.
 It's a great way to ensure that you are always running the latest version of Node.js, or to switch between different versions of Node.js for different projects.